wvanderp/notes/Funerals/Ideas for my funeral.md

 ## The funeral

-in general a normal funeral is ok.
+In general a normal funeral is ok.

-don't be afraid to play some inappropriate music for a funeral. aka don't limit yourself to the funeral 500.
+Don't be afraid to play some inappropriate music for a funeral. aka don't limit yourself to the funeral 500.

 Take a Group picture because all the people that were significant to me should be there.
 And there are never any photos from funerals.